DeveloperZo/InfinityQube/Assets/Docs/Project Doc/2_GameOverview.md

 > This document details the Game Overview section of Infinity Cube's Game Design Document.
 For full project documentation, see [Game Design Document](GameDesignDocument.md).

 ## Purpose
-Defines the core gameplay loop, setting, and primary gameplay elements of InfinityQube - a strategic cube-capture game built on symmetrical wave collision mechanics.
+Defines the core gameplay loop, setting, and primary gameplay elements of InfinityQube - a strategic cube-capture game built on marker to cube transformation mechanics.

 ## 2.1 Concept

 ### Core Mechanics
 Players strategically place markers on a grid to intercept advancing cube waves.
-The game's signature mechanic is the **Symmetrical Wave System**, where placed markers transform into cubes that move backward toward incoming waves, creating dynamic collision-based captures.
+The game's signature mechanic is the **Marker to Cube System**, where placed markers transform into cubes that move backward toward incoming waves, creating dynamic collision-based captures.

 ### Primary Systems
 - **Cubes**: Four distinct cube types (Unit, Matrix, Infinity, and Recursion), each with unique capture requirements and strategic value
 - **Face Status System**: Cube faces can be modified with Corrupted (prevents capture) or Enhanced (creates bonus effects) status effects
-- **Marker System**: Four marker types (Light, Heavy, Matrix, Cube) provide different capture capabilities
+- **Marker System**: Four marker types (Unit, Matrix, Recursion, Infinity) provide different capture capabilities
-- **Symmetrical Wave System**: The game's defining mechanic - markers become backward-moving cubes that collide with forward-moving waves
+- **Marker to Cube System**: The game's defining mechanic - markers transform into backward-moving cubes that collide with forward-moving waves

 ### Progression Structure
 Players advance through increasingly complex stages featuring diverse cube formations, status effect patterns, and resource constraints.
 Success requires mastering the timing and positioning of marker-to-cube transformations.